BryTyr/DistribGroupG/README.md

-# Distributed systems Group G
+# Distributed Systems Group G

 This is the group project developed my Group G.